hyvanmielenpelit/GnollHackTileSet/README.md

     - gnollhack_tilenames.txt

 ## Updating Repository

+Updating the repository is done using [Visual Studio Code](https://code.visualstudio.com/).

 1. Open the GnollHackTileSet folder with **Visual Studio Code** *(File → Open Folder)*.
 2. Copy new or updated files to the repository using  **File Explorer**.